-What are the rules and requirements for creating and using passwords at Virginia Tech?
+What are the rules and requirements for creating and using passwords and passphrases at Virginia Tech?

 Password Rules and Requirements